Pacific Wrecks

 Wartime History

 Assigned to the Royal New Zealand Air Force (RNZAF) as Corsair serial number NZ5402 with code 02.
 On August 5, 1944 assembled by Unit 60 on Espiritu Santo.
 On October 9, 1944 assigned to No. 23 Squadron.
 On October 26, 1944 assigned to No. 20 Squadron.
 On May 20, 1945 assigned to No. 24 Squadron.
-During June 1945 returned to 20 Squadron.
+During June 1945 returned to No. 20 Squadron.
 No known nickname or nose art.

 Mission History

 While flying on the northwest side of Ulu Island, Turner spotted an empty canoe on the beach.
 The pair climbed to 1,200' to initiate a strafing run.
-Afterwards, this Corsair hit a palm tree and crashed into the jungle roughly 150' to 200' from the shore of Ulu Island.
+This Corsair hit a palm tree and crashed into the jungle roughly 150' to 200' from the shore of Ulu Island.
 When this Corsair failed to return it was officially listed as Missing In Action (MIA).
 This aircraft was officially written off the books at Jacquinot Bay Airfield.

 Wreckage